lbighetti/littlealchemist.io/_posts/2017-03-28-A-lot-of-piping-involved.md

 layout: post
 title: A lot of Piping involved
 date:   2017-03-28 15:00:00 +0100
+image: /img/elixir_pipe_operator.png
+share-img: /img/elixir_pipe_operator.png
+excerpt: Let's learn about a core feature of Elixir: it's called __the pipe operator__.
+Then we'll go over a real world example of how to utilize it and how to debug it.
+meta-description: Let's learn about a core feature of Elixir: it's called __the pipe operator__.
+Then we'll go over a real world example of how to utilize it and how to debug it.
 ---

-Let's learn about a core feature of Elixir and many other functional languages: it's called __piping__.
+Let's learn about a core feature of Elixir: it's called __the pipe operator__.
 Then we'll go over a real world example of how to utilize it.

 When I decided to jump into Elixir, I had a dialog with a good german friend of mine (Robert if you're reading, you're awesome).

 It went something like this:

-\- _I'm going to work with Elixir._
+\- I'm going to work with Elixir.
 \- _Elixir? ...mkey...never heard of it._
-\- _It's a functional language that runs on the Erlang VM_
+\- It's a functional language that runs on the Erlang VM
 \- _Functional?
 There will be a lot of piping involved._

 __Wise man.__
 There is indeed.

-This is how it looks like:
+This is what it looks like:

 ```elixir
 |>